by Susan Flantzer © Unofficial Royalty 2013

 Bertie had eight siblings:

 As the eldest son of the British monarch, he was automatically Duke of Cornwall and Duke of Rothesay at birth.
-Through his father Prince Albert of Saxe-Coburg and Gotha, he also was Prince of Saxe-Coburg and Gotha, and Duke of Saxony.
+Through his father Prince Albert of Saxe-Coburg and Gotha, he was also Prince of Saxe-Coburg and Gotha, and Duke of Saxony.
 When Bertie was one month old, he was created Prince of Wales and Earl of Chester.
 Bertie’s parents were determined to give him an education that would prepare him for his future role, but he did not have the aptitude for studies.
 Instead, his strengths were his social skills.

 Bertie’s father, Prince Albert, died on December 14, 1861.
 The month before, Prince Albert had been informed of rumors that Bertie was having an affair with an Irish actress while doing army service in Ireland.
 Already feeling ill, Prince Albert went to Ireland to discuss the affair with his son.
 For the rest of her life, Queen Victoria blamed Bertie for his father’s death.

-Bertie and Alix six children:
+Bertie and Alix had six children:

 King Edward VII was known as “the Uncle of Europe” because he was related to many other royals: